zvukoper/Arma3_AAR/README.md

 * Cupcake Punisher for bringing the idea back to life after 10 years.
 * dalber24 for sharing the backup files.
-* @patroza (Sickboy) for all the help with scripting, hosting, etc.
+* Sickboy for all the help with scripting, hosting, etc.
 * Jaynus for his revolutionary arma2lib.
 * BIS for ... for everything :)
 * CBA team for CBA mod.